 - HarvestPlus Uganda has been collaborating with the BioInnovate Africa project and the Ministry of Agriculture, Animal Industry & Fisheries on a web and mobile platform that allows farmers of vitamin A orange sweet potato (OSP) to quickly locate sources of certified vines for planting.
 The use of poorer-quality OSP planting material significantly reduces yield, affecting the availability of OSP on the market.
 The app also allows farmers to transmit queries about OSP viruses, pests, and other issues to government inspectors.
 A mapping tool will also be used to track query locations to help monitor the prevalence of crop risks as they develop.
 The vitamin A OSP was developed with the International Potato Center (CIP).

 - HarvestPlus is collaborating with the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT) on an online system for utilizing the x-ray fluorescence (XRF) testing technology for determining micronutrient presence in samples of biofortified whole grains.
-XRF, which is widely used in the mining industry, was first introduced for agriculture in India by ICRISAT in 2011.
+XRF, which is widely used in the mining industry, was first introduced for agriculture in India in 2011 by HarvestPlus through a capacity building project led by James Stangoulis, who is now at Flinders University.
 The online platform aims to automate access to testing facilities and obtaining results.

 For more information about how HarvestPlus and its partners are harnessing technology to advance biofortification, contact Jenny Walton: email@example.com